bluelamar/tls_dossier/Documents/The Hand Shake.md

 ## What attributes must they agree upon?

 ### 1. TLS Protocol Version
-a.
-Recommended version: 1.2 or 1.1
+* Recommended version: 1.2 or 1.1
-b.
-Note that 1.0 is NOT recommended, nor the earlier SSL versions such as SSLv3
+* Note that 1.0 is NOT recommended, nor the earlier SSL versions such as SSLv3

 ### 2. Cipher Suite
 ex: AES-128 with SHA